-You may have been reading my posts on the Wireless Unit or Information Display and wondered whether or not to buy one.
+If you're on 10-speed or 11-speed Di2, you may have been reading my posts on the Wireless Unit or Information Display and wondered whether or not to buy one.
 After all, it’s an optional component, costs about $85 / €85 and your bike will work just fine without it.
-In this post I’ll discuss its features so that you can decide for yourself.
+In this post, I’ll discuss its features so that you can decide for yourself.

 Wireless Unit, D-Fly and Display.. what’s the difference?